rusini/manool/_drafts/new_intro.md

 ---
 ---
 ---

+In addition to the above, MANOOL provides a combination of the following features.
+Pick one or more of them that apply in your case:

 More that with anythig else, MANOOL is compatible with the basic, C/C++, run-time environment and is implemented itself in C++, which allows for easier